The Uninvited (band)

 The Uninvited is a band originally from Los Angeles in the United States.
 The band was named, formed and founded in 1988 when brothers John and Steve Taylor teamed up with longtime friend Bill Cory on bass and James "Trainwreck" Robinson on drums.
 The band then went on to play Hollywood's legendary local concert venues as they developed their signature sound and style.
 For the next three years, the band built a strong local following and major music industry buzz as well as critical acclaim in the Los Angeles music press.

 However, The Uninvited did not really take off until 1991, when Robinson departed and drummer Bruce Logan was added to the lineup.
 The band went on to record and release three CDs on their independent Roarshack Records label, and subsequently won MTV's Beach House Band contest.
 Armed with their independent CD Artificial Hip and a brand new Ford Econoline van, the foursome set out to tour and never come back.
 The Uninvited left their hometown of Los Angeles and eventually settled in San Francisco.
 In the next two years, they played almost 500 shows.

 All this activity caught the attention of Atlantic Records, which released the band's self-titled major label debut in 1998.
 The album yielded two alternative radio hits, "What God Said" and "Too High For The Supermarket," while other songs became featured on TV shows like Party of Five, Beverly Hills 90210, and MTV's Road Rules and The Real World.
-The Uninvited kept up the touring pace, opening for acts like Fuel, Candlebox, Third Eye Blind, and Blues Traveler.
+The Uninvited kept up the touring pace, opening for acts like Cheap Trick, Violent Femmes, Fuel, Candlebox, Third Eye Blind, and Blues Traveler.